 BBI JU projects mobilise all relevant stakeholders – SMEs, large industries, clusters, primary producers, trade associations, academia, research centres, and end-users – to develop technologies and business models advancing Europe’s green economy.
 Funding to the BBI JU beneficiaries is well-balanced across main actors:

-SMEs receive 35% of the total BBI JU funding.
-They also represent 40% of all beneficiaries and two-thirds of private organisations taking part in BBI JU projects.
-SMEs benefit from participating in BBI JU project consortia, as this helps them scale up their technologies and get access to the market.
-At the same time as technology and innovation providers, they play a crucial role in the projects.
+SMEs receive 37% of the BBI JU funding.
+They represent 40% of all beneficiaries and two-thirds of the private organisations taking part in the projects.
+With the help of BBI JU’s funding, small businesses scale up their technologies and get access to the market.
+At the same time, as technology and innovation providers, they play a key role in the projects.

-Universities and research centres receive 30% of all BBI JU funding and represent 32% of all participations in projects.
-Their involvement is relevant to boost cooperation between different actors in the bioeconomy: indeed, the vast majority of our projects report an increase in the collaboration between academia and industry.
+Universities and research centres receive 30% of all BBI JU funding and represent 25% of all participations in projects.
+Their collaboration with industry and other bioeconomy actors in the projects helps bring crucial innovations closer to the market.

 By pulling together both public and private funds, the BBI JU attracts financing from the industry sector to multiply Horizon 2020 budget resources.
 For the period from 2014 until the end of the initiative in 2024, the contribution by the Bio-based Industries Consortium (BIC) and/or its constituent entities will be at least €2.73 billion and the EU contribution up to €975 million.
 This means that by 2024 each euro of public funding will have generated a minimum of € 2.8 in private contributions.

 In this way, the BBI JU helps mobilise investments to benefit SMEs, universities, research centres, and academia dedicated to R&I activities relevant to the bio-based sector.